Merzasphor/MWSE/docs/source/types/tes3soulGemData.md

 ### `capacity`

+*Read-only*.
 The capacity of the soul gem.

 **Returns**: